-Bottom line is, you need to take finish times for everyone.
+The bottom line is you need to take finish times for everyone.

-One of the most challenging things about scoring is reading other’s handwriting.
+One of the most challenging things about scoring is reading others’ handwriting.
 This is often compounded when scoresheets are turned in via scanner or photo.
-This can add hours to the time it takes to produce results and countless days to resolving issues over what was actually written on the scoresheet and where someone finished.
+This can add hours to the time it takes to produce results and countless days to resolve issues over what was written on the scoresheet and where someone finished.

-In order to reduce the errors and the cycle times from the end of racing to results posted online, we’ve implemented turning in race scores via an online form.
+To reduce the errors and the cycle times from the end of racing to results posted online, we’ve implemented turning in race scores via an online form.
 Each person who starts a race gets an entry into this system.
-This is not intended to replace the paper sheets, as finishes often happen too fast to do online in real-time.
-Ideally, the person who wrote the scores/times enters the data as they are the best person to understand their own handwriting.
+This is not intended to replace the paper sheets, as finishes often happen too fast to do online in real time.
+Ideally, the person who wrote the scores/times enters the data as they are the best person to understand their handwriting.

 The online form is available to anyone under the RACING INFORMATION menu on the AYC Racing Pages.